 Wearing the right clothes is important for all weather conditions.
-Whether it is hot or cold, wearing the proper clothes will help keep you more comfortable.
+Whether it is hot or cold, wearing proper clothes will help keep you more comfortable.

-For summer camping focus on wearing lighter more loose fitting clothes that allow for air flow.
+For summer camping, focus on wearing lighter, more loose-fitting clothes that allow for airflow.
 You’ll still want to make sure you are covered as you don’t want to have to worry about getting a sunburn.

-Additionally, a great accessory to your camping attire is a wide brim hat.
+Additionally, a great accessory to your camping attire is a wide-brim hat.
 These hats will keep you cool as they provide you with shade as well as help prevent sunburns.

 8. Avoid campfires

 This tip is actually my least favorite.
-For me, campfires are an essential part of camping but during the summer it’s best just to avoid them.
+For me, campfires are an essential part of camping, but during the summer, it’s best just to avoid them.
 Campfires will heat you up pretty quickly.
-If it is close enough to your tent it will also heat up your tent.
+If it is close enough to your tent, it will also heat up your tent.

-If you are camping in a warm location and staying cool is a priority the best advice for campfires is to simply avoid having them.
+If you are camping in a warm location and staying cool is a priority, the best advice for campfires is to simply avoid having them.
 If you must have a fire for cooking or some other reason, ensure it is far enough away to not heat up the rest of your gear.

 9. Use a portable misting system

 Misting systems are an awesome way to keep you cool while camping.
 Misters work best in locations with low humidity.
-If you are camping in the desert or other location with low humidity, a portable misting system is a great option for staying cool while camping.
+If you are camping in the desert or other locations with low humidity, a portable misting system is a great option for staying cool while camping.